cliseer/cliseer-fish/README.md

 This data may inadvertently include sensitive information such as API keys or passwords if present in your history.
 Use with care

+## Extra Logging

+The plugin will log extra data (such as what is piped by cliseer) to `/tmp/cliseer/`.
+The data stored there should be deleted on every restart with most operating systems.

 ## Support and Contribution

 - GitHub: [https://github.com/cliseer/cliseer-fish](https://github.com/cliseer/cliseer-fish)